iterative/VSCode-DVC-Workshop/README.md

 # Satellites  kinematic predictions Data Science Workshop

-The following repository contains the material for PyDay Workshop.
+The following repository contains the material for PyDay BCN Workshop.
 It presents the machine learning prediction challenge of kinematic trajectory predictions for Satellites for avoiding collisions and Kessler Syndrome.